Published authors with a mission to serve

-Dr. Larry Jones is a retired pediatrician.
-He studied at Wesleyan University in Middletown, Connecticut for three years then transferred to Johns Hopkins University in Baltimore, Maryland, where he received an undergraduate degree in Biology and his doctorate of medicine.
+Dr. Larry A. Jones is a retired pediatrician.
+He studied at Wesleyan University in Middletown, Connecticut for three years then transferred to Johns Hopkins University in Baltimore, Maryland, where he received an undergraduate degree in Biology and his Doctor of Medicine.
 Thereafter, Dr. Jones completed his pediatric residency, genetics fellowship, and the Executive Healthcare Management MBA program at Washington University in St. Louis, Missouri.

-After his medical training and postgraduate education, Dr. Jones remained in St. Louis where he opened a general pediatrics office in 1981 including a specialty in children’s learning disabilities, namely, ADD/ADHD.
-Dr. Jones became more involved in treating children with ADD/ADHD after he and his three sons were diagnosed with the genetic, brain-based syndrome.
+After his medical training and postgraduate education, Dr. Jones remained in St. Louis where he opened a general pediatrics office in 1981 including a specialty in children’s learning disabilities, namely, ADHD (Attention Deficit Hyperactivity Disorder).
+Dr. Jones became more involved in treating children with ADHD after he and his three sons were diagnosed with the genetic, brain-based syndrome.

-For the past ten years, Dr. Jones has served as a physician advisor for hospitals in St. Louis and most recently in Charlotte, North Carolina.
-He helps their administrators maintain their patients’ quality of care by managing healthcare compliance and reimbursement, while promoting patient advocacy.
+For ten years he has served as a physician advisor for hospitals in St. Louis and most recently in Charlotte, North Carolina prior to his retirement.
+He helped hospital administrators maintain their patients’ quality of care by managing their healthcare compliance and reimbursement, while promoting patient advocacy.
 He is a member of WIE Champions, a local multi-diverse group of Charlotte men promoting open discussions on race and culture; NAMI Charlotte, Board of Directors; and several ministries at Friendship, MBC including Social Justice.

 Audrey Jones, MBA